What is the Adult and Professional Programs in Education program?

 What is the typical length of a course?

 Most classes are three credit classes and run for 8 weeks, two credit classes for 6.
-The weekend classes are 1 credit.
+If you have a weekend class it will run Friday night and Saturday all day, one credit for each weekend in class.

 What is a typical credit load in one semester?